WanCodes/TheMovieDB/README.md

 To auto compile and watch SASS the following packages was installed "node-sass-chokidar" and "npm-run-all".
 The "package.json" file run scripts was also modified to execute the packages.

-Some unit testing was added to a few components to test if they rendered correctly when receiving the right props.
+Some unit testing was added to test if the components rendered correctly when receiving the right props.
 The packages used are "enzyme", "enzyme-adapter-react-16" and "react-test-renderer";

-The "prop-types" package was also added to help validate property types a component receives.
+The "prop-types" package was also added to help validate property types the component receives.

 Third party slider component "rc-slider" was used for the vote slider and slider tooltip.